thunder-engine/thunder-doc/reference/matrix4.rst

 Description
 -----------

-The Matrix4 class represents a 4x4 transform matrix in 3D space.

 Internally the data is stored as column-major format, so as to be optimal for passing to OpenGL functions, which expect column-major data.